isaac-sim/IsaacAutomator/README.md

 ### Autorun Script

-By default, Isaac Sim will be started when the cloud VM is deployed.
+By default, Isaac Sim will start when the cloud VM is deployed.

-If you want to launch a custom application or script on startup, you can modify the [`uploads/autorun.sh`](uploads/autorun.sh) script (on your local machine).
-It will either be uploaded to the cloud VM automatically or you can upload it manually using the `./upload` command.
+If you want to launch a custom application or script on startup, modify the [`uploads/autorun.sh`](uploads/autorun.sh) script (on your local machine).
+It will either be uploaded to the cloud VM automatically, or you can upload it manually using the `./upload` command.

 Every time the cloud VM is deployed or started from a stopped state, the `autorun.sh` script will be executed.

-This functionality can be useful for running batch jobs, generating data on startup or preparing the environment for the user.
+This functionality can be useful for running batch jobs, generating data on startup, or preparing the environment for the user.

 ### Mapped Folders

-The following folders are mapped to the running Isaac Sim container by default (container paths may be different for specific applications):
+The following folders are mapped to the running Isaac Sim container by default (container paths may differ for specific applications):

-- `/home/ubuntu/uploads` (host) --> `/uploads` (container) - user data uploaded to the deployment with `./upload` command or automatically from local `uploads/` folder
+- `/home/ubuntu/uploads` (host) --> `/uploads` (container) - user data uploaded to the deployment with the `./upload` command or automatically from the local `uploads/` folder
-- `/home/ubuntu/results` (host) --> `/results` (container) - results of the applications run on the deployment, can be downloaded from the deployed machine with `./download` command
+- `/home/ubuntu/results` (host) --> `/results` (container) - results of applications run on the deployment; you can download them from the deployed machine with the `./download` command
-- `/home/ubuntu/workspace` (host) --> `/workspace` (container) - workspace folder, can be used to exchange data between the host and the container.
+- `/home/ubuntu/workspace` (host) --> `/workspace` (container) - workspace folder; can be used to exchange data between the host and the container

 ### Pausing and Resuming

-You can stop and re-start instances to save on cloud costs.
+You can stop and restart instances to save on cloud costs.
 To do so, run the following commands:

 ```sh
 # enter Isaac Automator container